Showing posts with label Flowers and Plants. Show all posts

 Here is another one I just reframed.
 I think this fancy frame is perfect for it!

-This is another one of Kathy Papasso's frames that have been on sale at the Okeechobee Arts and Cultural Alliance.
+This is another one of Kathy Papasso's frames that have been on sale at the Okeechobee Arts and Culture Alliance.
 Her husband donated her equipment and frames (and many of her paintings) after she passed away from COVID last year.

 It brings me comfort and joy to use her frames.